Float Therapy San Antonio

 You will feel the benefits of a relaxing float pod immediately.

-The effects can last for days or weeks.
+The effects of floatation therapy can last for days or weeks.

 A series of sessions in our float wellness spa experience will compound your results.

 Learn more about all the float pod benefits.